 What’s your favourite memory of childhood?

-I grew up in Taiping, Perak, a small town that is known for its natural surroundings: tropical jungle, hills, rivers, waterfalls, and lakes.
+I grew up in a small town (Taiping, Perak) in Malaysia that is known for its natural surroundings: tropical jungle, hills, rivers, waterfalls, and lakes.
 We lived in a working-class neighbourhood where most parents could hardly make ends meet; so, children were left to their own devices for fun and entertainment.
 My fondest memories of childhood are mainly of times spent outdoors playing and having all sorts of adventure.
-Those who are close to me know I am still a fun-loving, playful, and mischievous kid at heart.
+Those close to me know I am still a fun-loving, playful, and mischievous kid at heart.

-How has your lifestyle changed since you began this journey?
+How has your lifestyle changed since you began this artistic-cum-spiritual journey?

 What does being an artist mean to you?